lpaulopds/sql/README.md

 ----------------------

 >[!NOTE]
->A senha do usuário root do MySQL está no arquivo: 'compose.yaml'
+>Senha do usuário root do MySQL está no arquivo: 'compose.yaml'.
->A senha do usuário SA do MSSQL está no arquivo: 'mssql/Dockerfile.'
+>Senha do usuário SA do MSSQL está no arquivo: 'mssql/Dockerfile'.

 ### **Mais informações**
 #### **Docker**